Careers360 Logo

 Answer:

-From the figure given in the problem,
+From the figure given,

-AC = AB + BC and BD = BC + CD
+We can say, AC = AB + BC and BD = BC + CD

 It is given that AC = BD